Google intensifies campaign against online extremism

 - Airbus offers fuel-saving winglets on A380 in effort to revive sales

+On the same day of the most recent attack in London, Google said it would escalate those efforts.

+Google will nearly double the number of independent experts it uses to flag problematic content and expand its work with counter-extremist groups to help identify content that may be used to radicalize and recruit extremists.

-It is also increasing resources for engineering to identify extremist videos.
+It is also increasing resources for engineering to identify extremist videos and teaming with Jigsaw to use targeted online advertising to reach potential Isis recruits and shift them toward anti-terrorist videos.